personal finance | october 15, 2024

 Thought Leadership Director

 When you’re juggling competing financial priorities, figuring out how to manage your spending, saving, and investing can feel overwhelming.
 Fortunately, taking a few basic, but important, steps can help you get a handle on your money today and put you on the path to financial fitness in the future.
-The most fundamental steps toward financial wellness include establishing a budget, managing cash flow and debt, building your emergency savings, and putting some automation in place with your savings.
+The most fundamental steps toward financial wellness include establishing a budget, managing cash flow and debt, building your emergency fund, and putting some automation in place with your savings.

 What is financial wellness?